patrickoser/social-app/README.md

     need to fix user info box displaying their name and pfp in the left sidebar

+    add loading state to login/signup for better ux when signing in/loggin in, and redirects

+    make the sidebar/main content section more uniform through out all web pages

     When optimizing the performance of the project use Chrome Devtools/react dev tools to pinpoint where the performance issues are originating from. 'useMemo' should help with some slower components that use 'useEffect' so that they don't rerender needlessly.